Graphic Design is the aesthetic ordering of type and image in order to interest, inform, persuade,

 Facilities The graphic design computer lab has 22 Macintosh computers running current versions of the Adobe Creative Suite.
 Students print to two Xerox Phaser graphics printers (11 x 17") and one large format Epson poster printer.
 Students have access to flatbed scanners, laser cutters, vinyl cutters, 3D printers, 3D scanners, and CNC routers.
 The graphic design area has 1,616 square feet of dedicated studio space.

 Graphic Design Faculty

-Jim Bryant is a Professor of Art and head of the Design program.
+Jim Bryant is a Professor of Graphic Design and head of the Design program.
 He received his MFA from Louisiana State University and his BFA from The Herron School of Art, Indiana University.
-Jim is Vice President of Education for the American Institute of Graphic Arts, Nashville.
+Jim has served as Vice President of Education for the American Institute of Graphic Arts, Nashville.